greenerchen/CircularBannerObjc/README.md

 - An infinite/circular scrolling banner which can be used for advertising

 ## Testing
-- Unit tests: adopted [iOSSnapshotTestCase](https://github.com/uber/ios-snapshot-test-case/) to do snapshot testing for the scrolling banner  (test coverage of CircularBanner element: over 95%)
+- Unit tests: adopted [iOSSnapshotTestCase](https://github.com/uber/ios-snapshot-test-case/) to do snapshot testing for the scrolling banner  (test coverage of CircularBanner and its view model: over 95%)